glouppe/proj0016-big-data-project/kickoff.md

 - Shall I go back and define a new model?
 - ... or collect new or more data?
 - ... or use other tools?

 ---

+class: middle

+## Choosing a technology

+- What tools do I need?
+- What technology shall I use?
+- Is a laptop enough, or shall I use a large-scale distributed system?
+- How do I make my analysis reproducible?

+---